 2. Bring Lots of Water

-Start your weekend with as many full water bottles and bladders as possible.
+Start your weekend with as many full water bottles and reservoirs as possible.
 Weight isn’t an issue since you won’t be lugging it around on your back, and having lots of water gives you peace of mind.
 Use every gas station, visitor center and restroom as an opportunity to top off, and always bring a solid water filtration system just in case.

 3. Be Luxurious

 Bring a thick air mattress, a two-burner stove, pillow and a cooler full of great food.
 Splurge on a nice cooler too, and and you can make a few bags of ice last 2-3 days.
 If you can spring for it, an iceless, 12V electric cooler is a game-changer.
 Since you’re not backpacking, capitalize on the lack of weight or space constraints.
 Have a stuffed animal or favorite bedtime novel?
 Bring it.

 Tips for Picking a Car Camping Site